Dr. Randall C. Thomas Jr. DPM FACFAS Foot & Ankle Surgeon Professionalism Integrity Compassion Outcomes Accessibility

 Picture

-For those that qualify Dr. Thomas has designed a new procedure that he calls the Toeplasty which involves a combination of small keyhole incisions and a small open incision on the top of the big toe joint that allows for correction of all three planes of the bunion deformity.
+For those that qualify, the Toeplasty involves a combination of small keyhole incisions and a small open incision on the top of the big toe joint that allows for correction of all three planes of the bunion deformity.

 With the Toeplasty procedure Dr. Thomas will likely address the big toe joint removing any spurs of bone, removing the bunion ‘bump,’ then a unique soft tissue balancing of tendons and ligaments to help with re-alignment, and finally a minimal invasive wedge cut of the big toe bone to align and secure with a small headless screw or pin (either option sits flush with the bone and isn’t prominent).